 BERMAN: Yeah, so I just want to double down on that point.
-I think that this idea that small things matter, and that small changes over time can add up to significant reform, I think is at the centerpiece of the Center for Court Innovation's approach to change, and is in fact something that we've lived every day in New York City.
+I think that this idea that small things matter, and that small changes over time can add up to significant reform, I think is at the center of the Center for Court Innovation's approach to change, and is in fact something that we've lived every day in New York City.

-Amidst all of the negative headlines that the criminal justice system in this country has engendered, it's super important to remember that here in New York City over the last generation, we have seen sustained reductions in incarceration, and sustained reductions in crime go hand-in-hand.
+Amidst all of the negative headlines that the criminal justice system in this country has engendered, it's super important to remember that here in New York City over the last generation, we have seen sustained reductions in incarceration, and sustained reductions in crime, go hand-in-hand.
 I think that sometimes in our little world, we get tired of saying that, but it's important to reiterate it, because the public polling data suggests that even in New York City the majority of people don't know that story.

 BERMAN: I think it's fair to say that you're pointing out a fault line of the book and probably of our two personalities, which is I think that we want to be helpful, and that we also want to be realistic and acknowledge the tremendous obstacles that exist to change.
-Tim Murray, who was affiliated, used to run the Pretrial Justice Institute, has been one of my mentors, often would tell me that the criminal justice system is such a complicated beast, that no matter how much you poke and prod it, it has this amazing elasticity and it can conform back to its original shape.
+Tim Murray, who used to run the Pretrial Justice Institute, has been one of my mentors, often would tell me that the criminal justice system is such a complicated beast, that no matter how much you poke and prod it, it has this amazing elasticity and it can conform back to its original shape.

-That's true, I think the obstacles to cultural change are enormous, and we shouldn't underrate those, and at the same time I believe that we should celebrate small victories and small successes, and that small successes eventually add up to significant change.
+That's true.
+I think the obstacles to cultural change are enormous, and we shouldn't underrate those, and at the same time I believe that we should celebrate small victories and small successes, and that small successes eventually add up to significant change.
 If you push too hard on that is that contradictory?
 Probably, but I think that both things are true.

-BERMAN: I think alternatives to incarceration are at the heart of this book, and are at the heart of the Center for Court Innovation, and at two stages of the process, both pretrial, while someone's case is pending, and then post adjudication, once someone's innocence or culpability has been determined, what happens then to an individual?
+BERMAN: I think alternatives to incarceration are at the heart of this book, and are at the heart of the Center for Court Innovation, and at two stages of the process, both pretrial, while someone's case is pending, and then post-adjudication, once someone's innocence or culpability has been determined, what happens then to an individual?
 I think our argument has been that there are some exceptional cases where people are an immediate threat to themselves, or to society, and that they do need to be segregated, and an incarceration does have a role.

 I want to admit to that upfront, but I think our argument is that we've defaulted to incarceration over and over again, and often I would argue that we've defaulted to incarceration over and over again, because we simply haven't provided judges and attorneys with options that they trust.
-I've some sympathy for front-line practitioners who feel like if the choice is between nothing and incarceration, I'm going to choose incarceration actually, because A, it might incapacitate someone, and B, there is at least some hope that there might be behavioral change there.
+I've some sympathy for front-line practitioners who feel like "if the choice is between nothing and incarceration, I'm going to choose incarceration actually, because A, it might incapacitate someone, and B, there is at least some hope that there might be behavioral change there."